[INSERT YOUR IDEA HERE]

 lorasmothers

-Lora Smothers is the director of the Freedom to Grow UnschoolShe was first drawn to FTGU as an intern while exploring alternative education as part of her graduate studies.
+Lora Smothers is the director of the Freedom to Grow Unschool.
+She was first drawn to FTGU as an intern while exploring alternative education as part of her graduate studies.
 She later decided to unschool herself and came to FTGU as a full-time teacher.
-Smothers has worked with children all over the South in a variety of roles — as a tutor, nanny, basketball coach, debate coach, summer camp counselor, youth minister, and in gifted education classrooms in Clarke County.
-She is passionate about respecting children as dynamic and thoughtful human beings, and she spends her days sharing a “big secret” with her student: their ideas matter.
+She has worked with children all over the South in a variety of roles — as a tutor, nanny, basketball coach, debate coach, summer camp counselor, youth minister, and in gifted education classrooms in Clarke County.
+Lora is passionate about respecting children as dynamic and thoughtful human beings, and she spends her days sharing a “big secret” with her students: their ideas matter.
+In her talk, she explains how going natural with her students helps foster the exploration and development of unique interests and curiosities.

 Lindsey Cook